BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/future-considerations/cloud-post-processing.md

 ## Problem Statement

-<p>Calibration is to check, adjust, or determine by comparison with a standard value.
+Calibration is to check, adjust, or determine by comparison with a standard value.
 Sensor calibration adjustment is necessary for the Dissolved Oxygen, Turbidity, and TDS sensors.
-Introducing this adjustment introduces out of scope complexities to the microcontroller (Arduino Zero).</p>
+Introducing this adjustment introduces out of scope complexities to the microcontroller (Arduino Zero).

 ## Suggested Solution

-<p>Considering the scope of the current project, our solution involves post-processing raw sensor values on the cloud.
-The microcontroller would send raw values from the sensors and the cloud would post-process those values.</p>
+Considering the scope of the current project, our solution involves post-processing raw sensor values on the cloud.
+The microcontroller would send raw values from the sensors and the cloud would post-process those values.

 ## Microcontroller Complexities

-<p>To detail the aforementioned complexities, the smart device team has strived to create a uniform, reusable C environment.
-In C, we have created a sensor object that encapsulates all sensors.</p>
+To detail the aforementioned complexities, the smart device team has strived to create a uniform, reusable C environment.
+In C, we have created a sensor object that encapsulates all sensors.

 <div class="code-example" markdown="1">
 ```